 In 1862, the 83rd returned to England.
 It garrisoned Ireland and Gibraltar, before returning to Bombay in 1870.
 The regiment then garrisoned Natal in 1881.

-Explore the history and collections of the 83rd (County of Dublin) Regiment by visiting the Royal Ulster Rifles Museum in Belfast.
+Discover more about the 83rd (County of Dublin) Regiment of Foot by visiting the Royal Ulster Rifles Museum in Belfast.